seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 My mind did lose it.
 But, Demetrius, come;
 And come, Egeus; you shall go with me,
 I have some private schooling for you both.
-For you, fair Hermia, look you arm yourself
-To fit your fancies to your father's will;
-Or else the law of Athens yields you up--
-Which by no means we may extenuate--
-To death, or to a vow of single life.
 Come, my Hippolyta: what cheer, my love?
 Demetrius and Egeus, go along:
 I must employ you in some business